LibraryOfCongress/bagit-java/README.md

 * Integrate new proposed specification we are calling "dot bagit"
 * Fix bugs/issues reported with new library (on going)
 * Add extensions for more than standard supported algorithms

+### Support
+1. If you have an issue using bagit-java you may contact us at
+2. If you have found a bug please create a new issue on [the issues page](https://github.com/LibraryOfCongress/bagit-java/issues)
+3. If you would like to contribute, please submit a [pull request](https://help.github.com/articles/creating-a-pull-request/)